How it actually works

 There's also a Settings tab for the boring stuff — billing, adding more kids, deleting your account if you decide to leave.
 Nothing fancy.

-What's under the hood, briefly
+What's under the hood

 What it doesn't do (yet)

 SafeFeed isn't trying to be a parental control suite.
 It doesn't block other apps, limit screen time, monitor messages, filter websites, or track location.
-If you want those things — and you probably should want some of them — use Qustodio, Bark, Circle, Screen Time, or Family Link alongside SafeFeed.
+If you want those things — and you probably should want some of them — use Qustodio, Bark, Circle, Aura, Norton Family, Screen Time, or Family Link alongside SafeFeed.
 They handle that.
 SafeFeed handles videos.